foundation/foundation-sites/docs/pages/toggler.md

 ## Toggle a CSS class

 To setup a class toggle, start by adding the attribute `data-toggler` to an element.
 The value of `data-toggler` is the class you want to toggle.
-Also give the element a unique ID so it can be targeted.
+Also give the element a unique `id` so it can be targeted.

 <p>
   <a class="" data-open-video="0:53"><img src="{{root}}assets/img/icons/watch-video-icon.svg" class="video-icon" height="30" width="30" alt=""> Watch this part in video</a>